bryon82/SailwindRadRefinements/README.md

 ## Configurable

 Install [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to easily change configs.
+With this installed, press F1 while in game to pull up configuration menu.

 * All features can be enabled/disabled.
 * Quick map key.
 Defaults to 'M'.